News

 https:// fr.wikipedia.orgwiki/Ariane_6

-The inaugural flight was carried out with an Ariane A62.
+The maiden flight was carried out with an Ariane A62.

-This flight test was a demonstration flight designed to test the launcher's lift-off capability and in-flight behavior.
+This test flight was a demonstration flight designed to test the launcher's lift-off capability and in-flight behavior.
 Several payloads were placed on board.
-The aim was also to test the new launch zone and the sequence of ground operations, specially designed to enable faster rotation than with Ariane 5 between two launches (target 12 launches per year instead of 6 with Ariane 5).
+It was also a test of the new launch zone and the sequence of ground operations, specially designed to enable faster rotation than with Ariane 5 between launches (target 12 launches per year instead of 6 with Ariane 5).

-At the end of the successful inaugural flight, they declared:
+At the end of the successful maiden flight, they declared:

-- Josef Aschbacher ESA Director General: "It's a great privilege for me to be present at this historic event, the successful lift-off of Europe's next-generation Ariane launcher, which will enable Europe to regain its access to space.
+- Josef Aschbacher ESA Director General: "It is a great privilege for me to witness this historic event, the successful lift-off of Europe's next-generation Ariane launcher, which will enable Europe to regain its access to space".

-- Philippe Baptiste, Chairman and CEO of CNES: "I would like to express my sincere gratitude to the staff of CNES, ESA, ArianeGroup, Arianespace and our subcontractors for the commitment they have shown, particularly over the past few trying months.
+- Philippe Baptiste, Chairman and CEO of CNES: "I would like to express my sincere gratitude to the staff of CNES, ESA, ArianeGroup, Arianespace and our subcontractors for the commitment they have shown, particularly over the last few trying months."

 - Martin Sion, CEO of ArianeGroup: "With the successful maiden flight of Ariane 6, we open a new chapter for European space."